ciar4n/themeglobe/content/theme/teslathemes-wrap.md

 - Cross Browser Compatible (IE, Firefox, Safari, Chrome, Opera)
 - Includes documentation and top notch support

-Thanks for considering “It’s a wrap”!
+Thanks for considering It’s a wrap!
 Feel free to contact us with any questions or comments you may have – you’re the reason we’re here!
 We like any and all constructive feedback.
 Head over to our dedicated support site.